Where to Mount a Bike Computer? Check Out These 5 Ways

 1. Out Front Mount

+The most popular way to mount a bike computer is with an out-front mount, which is often included in the box.
 It is mostly compatible only with rounded handlebars (± 31.8mm diameter).
 If you have an integrated cockpit or handlebar of non-standardized diameter, you have to get a two bolt out front mount.

-Sometimes, you have to tweak the position of your braking and shifting cables (check out the stem front mount if you won’t find a way around the cables).
+Sometimes, you have to tweak the position of your braking and shifting cables (check out the stem front mount if you can’t find a way around them).
+Aside from that, installation is easy.
+You just tighten the screw, attach your bike computer, and you’re good to go.

 2. Stem Mount

-Stem mounts are versatile because you can put them on a stem or handlebar.
-Their disadvantage is that the position of the bike computer won’t be ideal*.
+Stem mounts are versatile because they can be mounted on a stem or handlebar.
+Their disadvantage is that the position of the bike computer won’t be ideal.
+But this also depends on your preferred riding position.
+Most manufacturers include stem mounts in the box.
+You attach them using rubber bands (Garmin) or cable zip ties (Wahoo).

 3. Stem Front Mount

-If your shifting and braking cables interfere with the out front mount and there is no way around them, or if you use a different handlebar diameter, stem front mount is the way to go.
+If your shifting and braking cables interfere with the out front mount and there is no way around them, or if you use a different handlebar diameter, the stem front mount is the way to go.
+These mounts are not compatible with integrated cockpits because they attach using the two stem bolts, as you can see in the following pictures.

 4. Two Bolt Out-Front Mount

+Owners of integrated cockpits mostly use two bolt-out front bike computer mounts.
+They attach from the bottom part of your handlebar/stem using two bolts.
 As you can see in the pictures below, this setup looks clean, minimalistic, and aero.

 5. Stem Top-Cap Mount

 This is the only bike computer mount type I haven’t tried yet.
-It cleverly leverages the stem top-cap as the attachment point.
+It cleverly leverages the stem top cap as the attachment point.

 GUB Stem Top-Cap Mount for Wahoo